mkeneqa/rmcc-ami/ReadMe.md

-## RMCC Audio Archiver
+## RMCC Audio Message Index

+This is an unofficial Audio Message Index for the [RMCC Chruch](https://messages.calvarychapel.ca/).
+I needed an easy way to find messages by date and topic.

-The [RMCC Church](https://calvarychapel.ca/) has some great messages publically available on their website but navigating the message archive can seem daunting at times when looking for a specific set of messages to follow.
+The [RMCC Church](https://messages.calvarychapel.ca/) has some great messages publically available on their website but navigating the message archive can seem daunting at times when looking for a specific set of messages to follow.

 This python script indexes and downloads the meta-data for all the available audio messages on the [RMCC Audio Archive](https://messages.calvarychapel.ca/) and saves them in the `db.json` file which is generated and utilized by **[TinyDB]([https://tinydb.readthedocs.io/en/latest/index.html#])**